A group that a person identifies with is their “in-group”. People who do not fall within the in-group are the “out-group”.

-Once the nation is identified as an in-group, anyone not belonging to the nation automatically becomes a foreigner or the out-group.
-Thus, in the case of nations, a physical border demarcates an in-group and out-group.
+Once the nation is identified as an in-group, anyone not belonging to the nation automatically becomes a foreigner or an out-group.
+Thus, in the case of nations, a physical border demarcates an in-group and an out-group.

 The Catalan-Puerto Rican cellist and conductor, Pablo Casals summed this feature of nations up when he made his famous quip – “the love of one’s country is a splendid thing, but why must the love stop at the border?”

 Fraternities are all-male clubs of graduate students in the US and Canada, while sororities are their female counterparts.